 While I would like to have all of my gear with me, the load would be unmanageable.
 (At least at this stage of my life.
 When I was young, strong, and foolish in different ways than I am now, I would sometimes head out onto the trail with loads weighing up to 75 pounds.
 No more!)
 Ironically, while I have lightened my load of backpacking equipment considerably during recent years – moving more in the “ultra-light” direction – my photographic equipment load has increased.
 The bottom line is that I consider very carefully what I carry, considering the upsides and downsides of each piece of equipment and occasionally making compromises if I think a piece of gear can be left behind on a given trip.

-Here’s what I carry these days:
+Here’s what I might carry these days:

 - Canon 5D Mark II (Canon has replaced this model with the Canon 5D Mark III.
-I previously used a Canon 5D) – Heavier and bulkier than the cropped sensor body, but worth it to me for the higher resolution and the better small aperture performance.
-If I were replacing it today (June 2012) I would get the newer Canon 5D Mark III or the Nikon D800 if I were a Nikon shooter.
+I previously used a Canon 5D) – Heavier and bulkier than the cropped sensor bodies, but worth it to me for the higher resolution and the better small aperture performance.
+If I were replacing it today (June 2013) I would get the newer Canon 5D Mark III or the Nikon D800 if I were a Nikon shooter.
 (Canon 5D Mark III at B&H)*

 - Canon 24-105mm f/4 IS L lens – This is a great standard lens for my purposes.
 If I’m willing to forego a bit of reach the 105mm can be enough for most shots.
 The 24mm wide end is also wide enough for many situations.
 The inclusion of image-stabilization (IS) means that I can more successfully shoot handheld when necessary – as can be the case when I’m on the move.
 The f/4 aperture is fine, especially in combination with the IS.
 For this type of lens, the weight and size are not too bad at all.
 When I need to really keep the weight down I may take only this lens.
 (Canon 24-105mm f/4L IS at B&H)